Spring Birding Paddle

 • Google Calendar ICS

-Mark your calendar for Tuesday, June 11, and join us at McMenamin's Kennedy School Courtyard Restaurant for dinner and drinks.
+Mark your calendars for Earth Day, April 22nd, and join us at McMenamin's Kennedy School Courtyard Restaurant for dinner and drinks.
 This location has ample indoor seating, as well as a beautiful patio!
 Half of all sales from the evening will be donated to the Council.
-All ages are welcome.
+Eat at McMenamin’s Courtyard Restaurant, or order Doordash, UberEats, and takeout food from this restaurant.
+All you have to do is pay your bill like normal and McMenamins’ will take care of the rest!

 Getting there: Free parking is available on the east side of the Kennedy School, as well as in the surrounding neighborhood area.
 Bike parking is available at the front of the building.
 Taking public transportation?
 Bus # 70, 72, and 17 make stops nearby.